ashlyplayz/Protofolio/README.md

 * [![Simple Combat (Dash, Slide, Crouch, M1s, Heavy, Tilting Test) (No Animations)]()](https://streamable.com/xtvoso)
 * More will soon be added, but for now these should do.

-**NOTABLES:**
-* THINGS I CAN DO:
+**THINGS I CAN DO:**
 - UI Animations & Scripting.
 - Combat Systems & Full Game Backends.
 - Custom Frameworks & Handlers.
 - Combat Moves, Anime Moves, Character Moves.
 - Shooting Systems & FPS-type games, Weapons,
 - Vehicles & other things related to it.
 - Artificial Intelligence (to your liking, can be advanced can be dumb)
 - RPG games scripting.
 - Datastores, Data Handling.
 - Full Roblox Games, Will need you to provide assets & concepts.
 - Almost everything can be made.

 **Conclusion:**
 These projects represent a sampling of my expertise in Roblox scripting, showcasing my ability to create innovative solutions to complex challenges in game development.
 Whether it's building immersive user interfaces, implementing data-driven gameplay systems, or designing lifelike AI behaviors, I am dedicated to delivering high-quality solutions that elevate the Roblox experience for players and developers alike.
 Thank you for considering my portfolio, and I look forward to the opportunity to collaborate on future projects!